 archi-treasures uses a participatory design process which engages community members with architects and artists to brainstorm project ideas.
 Using their technical expertise and experience the artists and architects can help to answer questions as they arise, help to make visual images of people’s ideas and anticipate solutions to practical issues.

 archi-treasures has the expertise to create professional quality projects that embody community spirit and include hands-on community participation.
-Projects are created by community members with assistance from staff and skilled professionals. archi-treasures has developed several program models, such as summer job programs for youth, community volunteer days, service learning programs and after school programs.
+Projects are created by community members with assistance from staff and skilled professionals. archi-treasures has developed several program models, such as summer job programs for youth, community volunteer days, and after school programs.

 archi-treasures celebrations are a way of recognizing the accomplishments of project participants and engaging the larger community.
 Grandmothers bake cupcakes, Dads barbeque, youth taking dance classes provide entertainment, local stores donate beverages- the possibilities are as rich and diverse as the communities themselves.